Search: 3561 results

 And the Levites took down the ark of the LORD, and the coffer that was with it, wherein the jewels of gold were, and put them on the great stone: and the men of Bethshemesh offered burnt offerings and sacrificed sacrifices the same day unto the LORD.

-So the men of Kiriath-jearim came and took up the ark of the Lord and brought it into the house of Abinadab on the hill, and they consecrated Eleazar his son to care for the ark of the Lord.
+So the men of Kiriath-jearim came for the ark of the Lord and took it to Abinadab’s house on the hill.
+They consecrated his son Eleazar to take care of it.

 So they came together to Mizpah, and got water, draining it out before the Lord, and they took no food that day, and they said, We have done evil against the Lord.
 And Samuel was judge of the children of Israel in Mizpah.